This post may contain affiliate links. Please read my Disclosure Policy for details.

 Completing the vignette is the artist print from the summer box, tucked within a white frame with a cream and gold mat.
 The whole vignette rests atop the blue and white summer rug.
 I’m using it as a table runner.

 These high quality subscription boxes are so fun!
 I look forward to the arrival of each box.

 Not knowing what’s inside is part of the anticipation.
 I’ve already learned that I enjoy using whatever arrives, in many different ways.
 I love how Decocrated pieces are freshening up my decor and firing up my creativity.

-Click this link for the Decocrated Summer Box, and use this discount code for $10 off the price of your first box: CINDYLAUDERDALEMOORE10
+Click this link for the Decocrated Summer Box, and use this discount code for $15 off the price of your first box: CINDYM15

-Or use CINDYLAUDERDALEMOORE30 to receive $30 off a yearly subscription.
+Or use the same code to receive $15 off a yearly subscription.
 Once you are a member, there are additional items that can be purchased from the online shop, and special boxes available too, like Halloween!

 What will you do with your Decocrated decor?

 Cindy Goes Beyond is an affiliate with Decocrated Curated Home.
 I may earn a commission for items purchased through my links, all at no extra cost to you.